hiveot/hub.capnp/docs/design thoughts.md

       5. License: MIT
       6. Integrations with Redis
 2. Authentication rules
-   1. Are Plugins unrestricted?
+   1. Are Plugins restricted?
-      1. Plugin manager creates Mosquitto credentials for plugins
+      1. Why? no reason yet
    2. Things can pub/sub on their own addresses
-      1. Provisioning process (manager?) creates credentials and ACL
+      1. Message bus authorizes based on certificate credentials
    3. Consumers
-      1. Use roles and group memberships?
+      1. Use roles and group memberships
       2. publish to select things (role or other access control method)
          1. Use group role membership
 3. Things can connect to publish updates, events, and subscribe to actions